jmsigner/amt/cran-comments.md

 ### Test environments
 - local: Ubuntu 18.04.2 LTS, R 3.6.3
-- win builder: release and devel
+- win builder: release (devel was not available)
 - travis-ci: release and devel
 - appveyor
+- macos-highsierra-release-cran on rhub

 ### R CMD check results

-There were no errors, warnings or notes
+There were no errors or warnings.
+On some platforms I received a note indicating that I have to many imports from non-default packages.
+I will reduce the number of imports in futur versions of the `amt` package.

 ### What changed
 #### bug fixes